Kerala backwaters: Houseboats

 Beypore, located 10 km south of Kozhikode at the mouth of the Chaliyar River, is a famous fishing harbour, port and boatbuilding centre.
 Beypore has a 1,500-year tradition of boatbuilding.
 The skills of the local shipwrights and boatbuilders have widely sought after.

 Ferry services

 Regular ferry services connect most locations on both banks of the backwaters.
 The Kerala State Water Transport Department operates ferries for passengers as well as tourists.
 It is the cheapest mode of transport through the backwaters.

 Resorts

 Ashtamudi lake, which was a sleepy destination for years, has been transformed into a busy tourist destination with plush resorts around the Lake and the backwaters.
+Under the “Jeevananu Ashtamudi, Jeevikkanam Ashtamudi” initiative, Kollam Corporation has introduced upgrades like musical fountains, floating gardens, electric boats, and biodiversity circuits, enriching the backwater tourism experience while reducing environmental impact.

 Impact on ecosystem

 The unregulated proliferation of motorised houseboats in the lakes and backwaters has raised concerns regarding the adverse impact of pollution from diesel engines and outboard motors on the fragile ecosystem.

 Economic significance

 Connected by artificial canals, the backwaters form an economical means of transport, and a large local trade is carried on by inland navigation.
 Fishing, along with fish curing, is an important industry.

 Kerala backwaters have been used for centuries by the local people for transportation, fishing and agriculture.
 The region has supported the efforts of the local people to earn a livelihood.
 In more recent times, agricultural efforts have been strengthened with the reclamation of some backwater lands for rice growing, particularly in the Kuttanad area.
 Boat-making has been a traditional craft, so has been the coir industry.

 Kuttanad region is crisscrossed with waterways that run alongside extensive paddy fields, as well as fields of cassava, banana and yam.
 The crops are grown on the low-lying ground and irrigated with fresh water from the canal and waterways connected to Vembanad lake.
 Palakkad, the granary of Kerala, lies on the bank of Bharathappuzha river.
 Thrissur-Ponnani Kole Wetlands are fertile.
 Ponnani Kole Wetlands lie on the bank of Biyyam backwater.
 The area is similar to the dikes of the Netherlands, where land has been reclaimed from the sea and crops are grown.